huseyindeniz/oar.eventbus/README.md

-# oar.eventbus
-EventBus - Submodule of openAccessOnContainers
+# Open Access On Containers - EventBus

+This project is the submodule of the root project called openAccessOnContainers.

+The root project is located at https://github.com/huseyindeniz/openAccessOnContainers